couchbaselabs/Robo.Mvvm/README.md

 ### Initializing<a href="initializing"></a>

 Once the Nuget packages have been installed you will need to initialize `Robo.Mvvm.Forms`.
-Add the following line to the `App` method in `App.xaml.cs`:
+Add the following line to `App.xaml.cs` (ideally in the constructor):

 ```csharp
 public App()